MDStebel/ISS-Real-Time-Tracker-3D-Public/README.md

 ∙ SkyDome points and orbital colors now conform to the satellite color code convention used throughout the app.

-∙ General UI improvements throughout
+∙ General UI improvements throughout.

 ∙ Performance tuning throughout the iOS and watchOS apps.